quioteframework/quioteframework.github.io/src/content/docs/basics/validation.md

 }
 ```

 Manual validation runs after the declarative validators and contributes to the same pass/fail decision.
+Throwing from here follows the same rule as a throwing validator above — it's a 500, not a failed validation.